Skip to content

 CPU

-The weight determines the place of a processes' thread in the CFS's weighted queue and thus how often it's scheduled to be executed on a CPU core.
+The weight determines a process thread's place in the CFS's weighted queue and thus how often the scheduler runs it on a CPU core.

-By dividing up the available resources proportionately, Kubelet ensures that a container process will at least get the configured requested CPU time (from resources.requests.cpu).
-Any spare CPU (either not requested or when processes yield) is free to use by waiting processes.
-It is again proportionately distributed based on the processes' cgroup's CPU weights and up to their cpu.max value (from resources.limits.cpu).
+Kubelet divides the available resources proportionately so that a container process receives at least the configured requested CPU time (from resources.requests.cpu).
+Any spare CPU (either not requested or when processes yield) is free for waiting processes to use.
+The scheduler distributes it again based on each process's cgroup CPU weight, up to their cpu.max value (from resources.limits.cpu).

 Warning

 Kubernetes doesn't prevent you from over-committing a node (limits > available resources).
-Containers with low CPU requests may be throttled and may not be able to answer requests including liveness or readiness probes.
+Containers with low CPU requests might get throttled and fail to answer requests including liveness or readiness probes.

 Memory

-A container's resources.requests.memory is only regarded during scheduling to ensure the node has enough space available.
+The scheduler considers a container's resources.requests.memory during placement to ensure the node has enough space available.
+Beyond scheduling, the value has no direct effect on cgroup memory limits.

-A container's resources.limits.memory correspond to the cgroup's memory.max value.
-Once reached, the process will be "OOM" killed.
+A container's resources.limits.memory corresponds to the cgroup's memory.max value.
+Once reached, the process gets "OOM" killed.

 Warning

 Kubernetes doesn't prevent you from over-committing a node (limits > available resources) and exhausting the total available RAM.
-If any higher level slice's or the entire system's memory is exhausted, the system will choose and kill a process in that slice or any respectively.
+If any higher level slice or the entire system runs out of memory, the system chooses and kills a process in that slice or the system respectively.